skip to main content

 IB Diploma Programme

-IB Diploma Program at Andrew HillTop of Page
+IB Diploma Program at Andrew Hill

 Andrew Hill has offered the IB Diploma Program since 2002.
 This course of study begins in the 11th grade and requires students to take six IB classes, one in each core academic subject area (English, a world language, history, science, math and a fine art/elective).
-In addition, IB diploma students must complete what’s known as the “diploma core": a 4000 word research paper called the Extended Essay, a core class exploring how knowledge is acquired and applied in a variety of subject areas called Theory of Knowledge, and participating in extra-curricular activities as part of the Creativity, Activity and Service requirement.
+In addition, IB diploma students must complete the “diploma core": a 4000 word research paper called the Extended Essay, a core class exploring how knowledge is acquired and applied called Theory of Knowledge, and participate in extra-curricular and community service activities as part of the Creativity, Activity and Service requirement.
 Any student interested in joining the program can take advantage of what this unique educational experience offers.
-All students can take IB classes, regardless of whether or not they are in the full diploma program.
+All students can take IB diploma classes, regardless of whether or not they are in the full diploma program.